apache/superset/docs/installation.rst

 Getting Started
 ---------------

-Caravel is currently only tested using Python 2.7.*.
-Python 3 support is on the roadmap, Python 2.6 won't be supported.
+Caravel is tested using Python 2.7 and Python 3.4+.
+Python 3 is the recommended version, Python 2.6 won't be supported.

 OS dependencies